 An old Norse saying goes, “A man without his boat is a mere prisoner.”
-This class is a one-of-a-kind study and hands-on look into the techniques of traditional Norwegian and Swedish boat builders: we'll explore the developments and skills required to build wooden lapstrake boats that have plied the fjords and fishing villages for centuries - stemming as far back as the Viking era and into today across Scandinavia and the Baltic.
-In a group setting, you will build a 10-16' wooden rowing pram.
-Along the way, you will learn how to 'loft by eye,' design and build a full-size rowing pram using lapstrake techniques, bevel watertight planking, cut compound bevels for framing and riveting while working on a full sized boat.
+This class is a one-of-a-kind study and hands-on look into the techniques of traditional Norwegian and Swedish boat builders.
+We'll explore the developments and skills required to build wooden lapstrake boats that have plied the fjords and fishing villages for centuries--stemming as far back as the Viking era and into today across Scandinavia and the Baltic.
+In a group setting, you will build a 10' to 16' wooden rowing pram.
+Along the way, you will learn how to "loft by eye," design and build a full-size rowing pram, use lapstrake techniques, bevel watertight planking, and cut compound bevels for framing and riveting, while working on a full sized boat.
 After this course you’ll be capable of returning to your own backyard and building a pram at minimal cost.
-Simplicity of boatbuilding, use of readily available lumber (from your own lumberyard!), no mold construction, minimum number of tools including simple carving knives, versatility of creating different shapes or customizing the boat to your needs, (which may include sailing, iceboating and a variety of rowing positions, depending on how many people wish to use the boat), make this approach to boatbuilding a valuable investment of time and energy.
+Simplicity of boatbuilding, use of readily available lumber (from your own lumberyard!), no-mold construction, minimum number of tools including simple carving knives, and versatility of creating different shapes or customizing the boat to your needs (which may include sailing, iceboating and a variety of rowing positions, depending on how many people wish to use the boat), make this approach to boatbuilding a valuable investment of time and energy.

 You will need the following tools for this class:

 North House Folk School is outfitted with tools to make your boat building project successful.
 However, if you have favorite tools, you can bring them.
 Here is a list of tools used to build the Norwegian pram:

 Low angle block plane

 Small peen hammer

 Flush cut pull saw